 Would your staff know what to do if data was lost or stolen?

 Along with cybercrime and anti-money laundering, data protection is one of the fastest-moving and vital areas of compliance.
-The General Data Protection Regulation (GDPR) is due to apply in the UK from 25th May 2018.
 Information Commissioner Elizabeth Denham has warned businesses to prepare now for what she referred to as “the biggest change to data protection law for a generation“.
 The government has confirmed that the UK’s decision to leave the EU will not affect the commencement of GDPR.

 Given the vast amounts of highly sensitive personal data handled by law firms, there is going to be a need for greater accountability and scrutiny on the profession to ensure these responsibilities are taken seriously.
 It is not just IT teams that will have to ensure that data is held securely with a clear audit trail, data controllers (those who actually use and manage the data) will need to be aware of their responsibilities and be prepared.